joseeden/joeden/docs/005-Cybersecurity/008-Security-Operations/030-Alerting-and-Monitoring.md

 Observing server and application performance metrics such as utlization and consumption of its resources in order for us to identify any potential issues that could affect the system's stability.

-**Baseline** are established performance metrics for standard behavior of a system or application.
+**Baselines** are established performance metrics for standard behavior of a system or application.

   - CPU Usage, memory utilization, disk activity, network traffic, etc.
   - Reference point to compare against when monitoring systems over time.